When dehydrations symptoms strike, we’re here to help

 If left untreated

 Dehydration can be deadly if left untreated.
 Extended periods of dehydration can lead to seizures, urinary and kidney problems, and hypovolemic shock (low blood volume).
-Your body relies on water to function at every level, so if you can’t drink fluids on your own, it might be time to seek medical intervention.
+Your body relies on water to function at every level, so if you can’t drink fluids on your own or have other symptoms of severe dehydration, it might be time to seek medical intervention.
 Get in touch with DispatchHealth to treat dehydration before it escalates into something worse.